A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-where the last expression in the denominator of the integrand is $R_N(x)$. \item (2007) Thomas J. Osler , Vieta-like products of nested radicals with Fibonacci and Lucas numbers. \emph{The Fibonacci Quarterly} \textbf{45}, no. 3, 202--204.
-MR2437033. { Cited in \textsc{Garc\'{i}a-Caballero, Moreno, and Prophet 2014a} and \textsc{2014c} {Garc\'{i}a-Caballero, Esther M.} {Moreno, Samuel G\'{o}mez} .} From the abstract: ``We present two infinite products of nested radicals involving Fibonacci and Lucas numbers .
+From the abstract: ``We present two infinite products of nested radicals involving Fibonacci and Lucas numbers .
 These products resemble Vieta's {Vi\`{e}te, Fran\c{c}ois} classical product of nested radicals for $\tfrac{2}{\pi}$ [equation \eqref{E:Vie1593-2} above] {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} .
 A modern derivation of Vieta's product involves trigonometric functions, while our product involves similar manipulations involving hyperbolic functions ."